panipinaka/Data-Structure/d_list/README.md

 This code is built on codeblocks
 To run this code use codeblocks,click on import existing project and import .cbp file
 # (keep .cbp, .c, .h and main file in one folder)
+or you can use ony .c and .h file directly